 The MLC is engaged in many different outreach activities.
 These include working with music industry organizations to get the word out to their members in newsletters, webinars, and social media posts; holding information sessions at music industry conferences; advertising and securing editorial coverage in music-focused online and print publications; working with companies who provide goods or services to music publishers and songwriters, composers and lyricists; and providing educational content to organizations dedicated to teaching music publishing to songwriters, composers and lyricists and future music industry professionals.

-We have begun extensive outreach to a variety of music industry organizations.
 If you represent an organization that would like to explore ways to work with us, please contact us at marketinginfo@themlc.com.

 Record companies are not required to directly deliver their sound recording data to The MLC, but to the extent that they may also operate a DSP or music publisher, they may need to do so in connection with those activities.